TheCodeLab/IntenseLogic/README.md

 # IntenseLogic
-IntenseLogic is a set of libraries for developing a game or game engine written in C99, which runs on Linux, Windows, and OS X.
+IntenseLogic is a library for developing a game engine written in C99, which runs on Linux, Windows, and OS X.

-## Libraries
+## Components

 ### Graphics
 A 3D graphics library for rendering scenes using OpenGL, which can run in its own thread.

-Supports deferred shading, HDR, MSAA, and has very good performance as well as a model which maps well to the GPU.
+Supports deferred shading, HDR, MSAA.
 Can be extended with custom renderer types and custom coordinate systems (Only single precision floating point is provided but it is not hard to implement double precision or fixed point.)

 ### Asset
 A VFS layer with importers for PNG and OBJ formats.
-Uses mmap or MapViewOfFile to map files into memory, rather than copying them a la stdio.
+Uses mmap or MapViewOfFile to map files into memory.

 ### Util
 - Data structures: vectors, linked lists, hash tables from uthash